dsrkafuu/aofuji-analytics/README.md

 ### Production

 Production mode needs `npm run build` first.

-Both the API server and website files built are provided by express.js on `SERVER_PORT`.
+Both the API server and website files built are provided by expressjs on port `SERVER_PORT`.

-Use `HELMET=1` to enable Helmet for server.
+If you have a server with SSL cert which can enable HTTPS, use `HELMET=1` to enable Helmet for security.

 ```
 SERVER_PORT=3000